-This Molasses Oatmeal Bread is as healthy as it is delicious.
+This Oatmeal Molasses bread is as healthy as it is delicious.
 With just one tablespoon of added fat, lots of oatmeal and vitamin B rich molasses, this bread is soft, fluffy and a favorite when I make it for friends and family.
-Not to mention, it makes the best BLT Sandwich you’ll ever taste.
+Not to mention, molasses bread makes the best BLT Sandwich you’ll ever taste.

 About This Recipe and Why It Works

 Have you ever considered turning the Winter months into a food goal project?
 I suppose you could call it a New Year’s Resolution.
 Pick something that you’d like to master.
 Strengthen your kitchen skills.

 January and February would be a perfect time to learn on a new culinary skill.
 Declare war on your nemesis food.

 Decide on your task…make it once a week until you master the dish.